-For the specific grading policies and standards of each course, please review the course syllabus and any course assignment rubrics that may be included in the course materials.
+For the specific grading policies and standards of each course, please review the course syllabus and any course assignment rubrics which may be included in the course materials.

 Walden expects students to submit assignments in a timely fashion according to schedules published in course information (syllabi and/or calendars).
 Assignments submitted late due to agreements between student and instructor for preplanned absences and due to emergency absences do not normally receive any grade reduction for tardiness.
 The university recommends that late assignments be accepted no more than a week past their due dates.

 Assignments submitted late without prior agreement of the instructor, outside of an emergency absence, or in violation of agreements for late submission, may receive grade reduction for the assignment, or may not be accepted for grading, at the discretion of the instructor and as published in course syllabi.
 Further, late assignments may not receive the same level of written feedback as do assignments submitted on time.
 A pattern of chronic lateness in submitting assignments may result in a reduction in the course grade.

 Walden strongly discourages grades of I (Incomplete).
 However, Walden understands that there are certain circumstances under which a grade of I (Incomplete) is appropriate.